ThangLeQuoc/vietnamese-provinces-database/README.md

 ### I cannot find districts 2, 9 and Thu Duc?

-Districts 2, 9 and Thu Duc were merge into a single Thu Duc Municipal city, directly under Ho Chi Minh city recently.
+Districts 2, 9 and Thu Duc were merged into a single Thu Duc Municipal city, directly under **Ho Chi Minh city** recently.
 Hence all their wards are binded directly under district entity `Thu Duc city`, code `769`.

 ### I saw some issues in the SQL patch?